Trigo93/lqr_control/README.md

-é# 2D Car Simulator with LQR Control
+# 2D Car Simulator with LQR Control

 A Python-based 2D car simulator that demonstrates Linear Quadratic Regulator (LQR) control for autonomous vehicle motion.
 The simulator features real-time visualization using Pygame and includes state trajectory plotting.